nonceworld/NonceMiner/README.md

 wasmAddress: Your GEB WASM address (optional)

-pool.nonce.world: Official GEB mining pool address
+p.nonce.world: Official GEB mining pool address

 You can open [https://miner.nonce.world/](https://miner.nonce.world) in your browser, enter your EVM address, and check your earnings.